diegoluisi/diegoluisi/curriculum/Diego_Luisi_EN.md

 - Lisbon/Portugal
 - 04/2022 - current
 - Follow-up: Gaming
+- Role:
+  - As an SRE, my challenge is to create automations that help the developer to have a better observability of the application, guaranteed by automated processes that facilitate the deployment of new applications, generating greater competitiveness for the business.
 - Technologies:
   - [ArgoCD, Crossplane, GCP, GKE, GitHub, GitHub Actions, Helm, Istio, Kubernetes, Loki, OpenShift, SealedSecrets]